orlandos-nl/Citadel/README.md

 Citadel is a high level API around [NIOSSH](https://github.com/apple/swift-nio-ssh).
 It aims to add what's out of scope for NIOSSH, lending code from my private tools.

+Citadel is in active development by our team or Swift experts.
+Get in touch with our [Discord Community](https://discord.gg/H6799jh).

+Do you need professional support?
+We're available at [hello@unbeatable.software](mailto:hello@unbeatable.software)

 ## Client Usage

 Citadel's `SSHClient` needs a connection to a SSH server first: